The Keltner Channel is a simple but powerful trading indicator.

 Here’s the deal:

-You don’t buy just because the price is at the Upper Keltner Channel.
+You don’t buy just because the price is at the upper band of the Keltner Channels.

 Because in a strong uptrend, the price can remain “overbought” for a long period.